 Further information regarding international applications is available from:

 Director of International Admission

 Huntingdon, PA 16652-2196 USA

 FAX: (814) 641-3100 E-mail: email@example.com

-International applicants with TOEFL test scores of 52 - 79 Internet-Based (iBT)*/470 – 549 Paper-Based (PBT)* may, if otherwise qualified academically, be granted English-Conditional (EC) Admission, provided they complete the appropriate English as a Second Language (ESL) coursework in Juniata's Intensive English Program (IEP).
+International applicants with TOEFL test scores of 52 - 79 Internet-Based (iBT)*/470 – 549 Paper-Based (PBT)* may, if otherwise qualified academically, be granted English-Conditional (EC) Admission, provided they complete the appropriate English as a Second Language (ESL) coursework in Juniata's English for Academic Purposes (EAP).

 The IEP follows all Juniata policies regarding advancement in its courses.
 Students may earn up to 15 credits in their ESL courses toward graduation requirements.
 While taking ESL courses the IEP faculty evaluates the students' English proficiency and they may enroll in academic coursework outside the IEP when appropriate.